As an innovation studio, user testing runs in our veins.

 Sounds great right?
 So why aren’t we all doing it?

-Obstacles for product managers & how to tackle them
+Obstacles for product teams & how to tackle them

 Pretty much all of the objections we hear when it comes to user testing fall into three categories: